ukchukx/essentials/design_patterns/src/main/java/patterns/structural/composite/README.md

 * `javax.faces.component.UIComponent#getChildren()` (practically all over JSF UI components)

 ## Identification
-The composite is easy to recognize by behavioral methods taking an instance of the same abstract/interface type into a tree structure.
+The composite is easy to recognize by behavioural methods taking an instance of the same abstract/interface type into a tree structure.